 Leverage can be a valuable tool to increase the buying power of an IRA.
-Leveraging means borrowing funds to increase purchase power and acquiring a property that would otherwise be un-affordable.
-Surprisingly, many people aren't aware that their IRA or 401k funds can be leveraged and utilized as a down payment for a real estate IRA investment.
+Leveraging means borrowing funds to increase purchase power and acquiring a property that would otherwise be unaffordable.
+Surprisingly, many people aren’t aware that their IRA or 401k funds can utilize a non-recourse loan for a real estate IRA investment.

 Ready to open a real estate IRA?
 Click here to open a new account today!

 The IRS restricts an IRA holder from personally guaranteeing the account or its assets.
 Consequently, lenders usually offer borrowers non-recourse loans with slightly different terms and loan-to-value requirements.

 Key concepts for a non-recourse loan

 - An IRA is its own legal entity, separate from the IRA holder’s personal finances.

 - Loan documents must be titled in the name of the IRA (i.e. NDTCO as custodian FBO [Client Name][Account Type]).